japark/AdvancedDjango-Poll/README.md

-# AdvancedDjango-Poll
+# AdvancedDjango-Polls
-Improvement of "Poll" Tutorial in Django Official Docs.
+Improvement of "Polls" Tutorial in Django Official Docs.
 This is the First one in Advanced Django Series.

 WARNING!!!
 This repository does NOT contain SECRET_KEY item,